JuliaFirstOrder/StructuredOptimization.jl/README.md

 ----------------|------------------------------------
-`indBallInf`    | Indicator of an infinity-norm ball `indBallL0`     | Indicator of an L0 pseudo-norm ball `IndBallRank`   | Indicator of the set of matrices with given rank `indBox`        | Indicator of a box
+`indBallInf`    | Indicator of an infinity-norm ball `indBallL0`     | Indicator of an L0 pseudo-norm ball `indBallRank`   | Indicator of the set of matrices with given rank `indBox`        | Indicator of a box
 `normL0`        | L0 pseudo-norm
 `normL1`        | L1 norm